-- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design and prioritization of relocations. - Continued to coordinate relocation work for SVP and Palo Alto Power facilities.
-Palo Alto has received bids for their relocation and is still projecting to complete their relocations by September 2020.
+- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design and prioritization of relocations. - All relocations required by SVP in Segment 3 are complete. - Continued to coordinate relocation work for Palo Alto Power facilities.
+Palo Alto is scheduled to complete their relocations by September 2020.
 Any temporary shutdowns required by PCEP prior to that date will be coordinated with Palo Alto. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.

-- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Review SSWPs by Palo Alto Power for relocation work in Segment 3. - Continue SVP and Palo Alto Power relocations in Segment 3.
+- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design from Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Review SSWPs by Palo Alto Power for relocation work in Segment 3.

+Continue Palo Alto Power relocations in Segment 3.